-Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the The Strip region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 103 listings have been posted online, so you'll want to check back regularly for new listings.
-About 1% of the office spaces in the The Strip are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 73 listings have come on the market, so you'll want to check back regularly for new listings.
+About 3% of the available space in the The Strip are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,010 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are close to 3 floors.
-Most buildings in this region were built in 1987 and are Class B.
+Even though the median size is 4,580 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are approximately 3 floors.
+Most buildings in this market were built in 1987 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Public administration is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst The Strip occupants.
+A large portion of this region is residential, but there's plenty of office_space.
+Public administration is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst The Strip residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.